manueligno78/atiade/README.md

 Chrome and Firefox Nodes: Browser nodes that connect to the Selenium Hub.
 Test Runner: A Maven container that runs the tests.
 Allure: A service to generate and serve Allure reports.

+## Additional Information
+Volumes: The docker-compose.yml file includes volumes for allure-results and allure-reports to store test results and reports.
+Plugins: The pom.xml file includes the maven-cucumber-reporting plugin to generate Cucumber HTML reports.
+Environment Variables: The docker-compose.yml file sets environment variables for the browser and Selenium Hub host.
+TestNG Configuration: The src/test/java/runners/runner.xml file configures TestNG with Allure reporting.
+Screenshot Utility: The project includes a ScreenshotUtil class to capture screenshots on test failure.

+## Experimental Playwright Runner
+In addition to Selenium and RestAssured, it is also possible to run tests using an experimental runner for Playwright.
+This allows for cross-browser testing with a modern automation framework.